topxeq/gox/README.md

 # gox
-Gox is a script language or a interpreter written by Golang.
+Gox is a free, open-source script language or a interpreter written by Golang.
 It's based on [Anko](https://github.com/mattn/anko) and [Goja](https://github.com/dop251/goja), with some improvement.
 As a script runner(or interpreter), Gox supports various script languages such as txScript, Javascript, Anko, ...

 Golang is not required to be installed.
 Gox is only in one executable file, green and fast.